-Usually, you are open at 18.
-Most of the countries have an age of majority.
-Some banks provide a debit card for children when they create a parents’ checking account.
+Usually, the minimum age to get a credit card is 18.
+Most countries have an age of majority.
+Some banks provide a debit card for children when they create a parent’s checking account.

 How old do you have to be to get a debit card?
 The earliest is 11 years old with most highway banks.
 But other firms offer six-year-olds debit cards.